 For information about enrolling in classes, meeting degree requirements, procuring permission numbers for major requirements, consult the major advisors or the department chair.

 The minor in philosophy consists of twenty-four units of philosophy coursework, including a GE Area C2 course and a senior level seminar course in philosophy.
 Philosophy minors can satisfy other GE requirements within the minor as well.
 Philosophy minor requirements are in the Catalog available here.

 Philosophy minors may meet with our minor advisors to discuss progress to completion of the minor, or anything else related to the minor, including any need for substitutions.
-The academic advisors for Philosophy minors are:
+The academic advisor for Philosophy minors is:

-The office hours of our minor advisors see the Philosophy Faculty and Staff directory.
+For the office hours of our minor advisor see the Philosophy Faculty and Staff directory.